NATIONAL ASSOCIATION OF STUDENT ANTHROPOLOGISTS (NASA)

 I. WANNA WYN (PhD, University of Whereiwannabe, 1999) Positions held: Grand Inquisitor (1999-Pres) Search the World Over, Inc.; Leader of the Pack (1988-1989) Wearethebest University; Asst Leader of the Pack (1990-1998) Whimsy College; Interests and/or Activities: ritual, migration, presented paper at the Interdisciplinary Conference on Presenting Papers; Significant Publications: I Didn’t Really Know What I Was Talking About, but Now I Do (with Yule Shirley Wyn, PhD), The Perfect Press, Inc., In Press; “Trust Me, I know what I am talking about” (with Imrunin Aginstya, PhD) Journal of Ultimate Knowledge, 1998.

 - Platform statement: The platform statement must be approximately 200 words in length.
 Statements significantly over 200 words will be cut down to 200 words before publishing.

 - Digital Picture.
 If available, please provide a digital picture of yourself for the spring ballots

-Nominees, if elected, will serve two-year terms, which will begin in November 2014 at the Annual Meeting, and end in November 2016.
-Positions up for election include PRESIDENT-ELECT, GRADUATE REPRESENTATIVE-AT-LARGE (2nd Seat), and UNDERGRADUATE REPRESENTATIVE-AT-LARGE (2nd Seat).
+Nominees, if elected, will serve two-year terms, which will begin in November 2015 at the Annual Meeting, and end in November 2017.
+Positions up for election listed above.

 Questions?
 Please contact the Nominations Chair, Julie Goodman, at Jul.M.Goodman@gmail.com.